Upon completion of this chapter, the learner should be able to:

 Like most healthy adults, health-care professionals successfully apply the processes of communication (speaking, listening, gesturing, reading, and writing) in an effortless manner each day.
 In contrast, patients with communication impairments may be overwhelmed by routine aspects of clinical interactions such as asking them to describe their level of discomfort with an exercise or directing them to “lock the wheelchair brakes.”
 Imagine the frustration of patients who are unable to verbally express their pain or who struggle to comprehend a simple request.

 You are apt to hear the expression that “no two brain injuries are alike,” which certainly applies to the unique characteristics of patients who are communicatively impaired.
-It is important to keep in mind that the disorders described in subsequent sections are quite different from one ...
+It is important to keep in mind that the disorders described in subsequent sections are quite different ...